MicrosoftDocs/patterns-practices/patterns-practices/guide/download-and-setup-prism-library-5.0-for-wpf.md

 To install the Prism assets, right-click the exe file or zip file, and then click **Run as administrator**.
 This will extract the source code into the folder of your choice.

+> [!NOTE]
-**Note:** The Stock Trader Reference Implementation and the QuickStarts can also be downloaded separately.
+> The Stock Trader Reference Implementation and the QuickStarts can also be downloaded separately.
 The table below provides links to the source code for each.

 <table>
 <colgroup>